matthieuSolente/get-off-the-table-2024/README.md

 #### second example : file:index-2.html

-Another solution to make columns work in Outlook, is to use the mso-element-wrap:around properties.
+Another solution to make columns work in Outlook, is to use the mso-element-wrap:around/auto property.

-If we have for example 2 or more columns
+If we have for example 2 or more columns:
 - define the width of the blocks using : mso-element-frame-width:xxxpx;
 - Set mso-element-wrap:around on the blocks, the last one doesn't need it.
 - for the gutter : mso-element-frame-hspace:xxxpx adds space on the left and right side, so you have to choose on which block you add it.
 You can also use mso-para-margin-left:xxpx.